Skip to main content

 Advantages Challenges

-Aging Population Wide array of offerings for residents
+Wide array of offerings for residents Increasing aging population

-Rapid technology growth – lack of fiber Natural Resources – close lakes for fishing/camping and opportunities for hunting
+Natural Resources – close lakes for fishing/camping and opportunities for hunting Access to affordable and available housing options

 Community Service Groups – Optimists, Rotary, Lions, Habitat for Humanity